 All costs of tuition and fees are due and payable at the time of enrollment.
-Cash, personal or company check, and major credit cards (MasterCard and Visa) are accepted as forms of payment.
+Cash, personal or company check, and major credit cards (American Express, Discover, MasterCard and Visa) are accepted as forms of payment.
 Students who can prove financial integrity to the satisfaction of the University may make application to defer their educational costs when registering.
 To be considered for deferred payment options, a student must have an acceptable credit history.
-Information on payment options is supplied with the registration packet and on the University’s web site.
+Information on payment options is supplied during the registration process and on the University’s web site.
 A finance charge of 3/4 of 1% will be calculated on all unpaid balances as of the last business day of each month after all credits, charges, and payments have been applied.

 Students may pay their institutional charges with cash, a check, or a credit card.
 However, in the event a check is not honored by the bank on which it is written or a credit card authorization is rejected, the student will be immediately notified and assessed a handling fee.
 The student will be given ten days to make the payment good.
 If payment is not made when requested, the student’s entire account balance becomes due and payable, and the student is subject to immediate suspension.
 The University reserves the right to specify what method of payment (personal check, cash, money order, etc.) will be required of each student.
 Excessive amounts of change or currency, non-U.S. funds, and two-party checks will not be accepted.
 The University does not: